 The entity reports quarterly financial and operational results, mortality and morbidity experience, claims frequency and severity, and exposure for each portfolio of contracts (gross and net of reinsurance).
-This information includes the entityos gross and net results which are compared against the entityos business plan.
+This information includes the entity's gross and net results which are compared against the entity's business plan.
 The information is reviewed by the Executive Committee on a quarterly basis.

-Concentration of insurance risk
+(vii) Concentration of insurance risk

-The age profile and mix of sexes within the population of policyholders is spread with the expectation that the entity's risk concentration in relation to any particular age group is minimal.
+The age profile and mix of genders within the population of policyholders is spread with the expectation that the entity's risk concentration in relation to any particular age group is minimal.